foresterre/miniview/README.md

 MiniView is a bare-bones image viewer intended to be used during development and testing.
 MiniView can be called as binary from the CLI, and used as a Rust library.

-To see what it can do, and would fit your purpose, please see:
+To see what it can do, and whether it would fit your purpose, please see:
 * Use from the [cli](https://github.com/foresterre/miniview#instructions-for-cli-use)
 * Use as [library](https://github.com/foresterre/miniview#instructions-for-library-use)
     * Documentation: [docs.rs](https://docs.rs/miniview/)